 Every year, we provide hundreds of scholarships, awards and prizes to students of all backgrounds

 Scholarships, prizes and awards are funded through philanthropy, by individual faculties, the federal government or the University itself.
 Many are available to future students, and we also offer scholarships for students currently enrolled at Sydney.

 Undergraduate scholarships range from $2000 for a single year to $60,000 for the duration of a degree.
 There are also cash prizes and awards such as certificates, internship opportunities, travel funding, books, vouchers, and even iPads.

-For postgraduate research students, we offer a number of research awards and top-up schemes in addition to the Australian Postgraduate Award (for domestic students) and Fee Offset and Stipend (international students) scholarships (formerly known as the Australian Postgraduate Award and International Postgraduate Research Scholarship).
+For postgraduate research students, we offer a number of research awards and top-up schemes in addition to the Australian Government's Research Training Program Stipend (domestic students) and Fee Offset and Stipend (international students) scholarships (formerly known as the Australian Postgraduate Award and International Postgraduate Research Scholarship).

 Whatever you receive in hand, there’s an additional bonus – to your CV.
 Awards, prizes and scholarships are rated highly by potential employers.